eliakaris/jipsta.com/posts/school-has-started.md

 It's that time again.
 This semester I'm taking Operating Systems, Networking, and World History.
 I think it'll be an enjoyable semester.
-I'm very excited about Operating Systems, especially because we'll be hacking on <a href="http://www.minix3.org">Minix 3</a>.
+I'm very excited about Operating Systems, especially because we'll be hacking on Minix 3.
 Anyway, that's it for now.